Valentinatudose/Love-Blocks-Quiz/DEPLOYMENT_AND_INTEGRATION.md

 ### Backend Developer's Task:

-Your project now contains a `brevo-api` folder.
-The file `brevo-api/subscribe.js` is a **serverless function** designed to be deployed on a platform like Vercel, Netlify, or your own Node.js server.
+Your project now contains an `api` folder.
+The file `api/subscribe.js` is a **serverless function** designed to be deployed on a platform like Vercel, Netlify, or your own Node.js server.

-Your task is to deploy this function so it's accessible at the URL `/brevo-api/subscribe`.
+Your task is to deploy this function so it's accessible at the URL `/api/subscribe`.

 ### Step-by-Step Deployment Guide: